kirstenalexissmith/MrRobogers-Neighborhood/README.md

 ## Setup/Installation Requirements

-* _Click provided link which will prompt the link to open the webpage of your preferred browser: https://github.com/kirstenalexissmith/MrRobogers-Neighborhood.git
+* Clone this repository to your desktop.
+* Navigate to the top level of the directory.
+* Open `index.html` in your browser.

 ## Known Bugs

-* Will not display results
+* No known bugs

 ## License